Zoella-w/zoella-hexo-blog/hexo/source/_posts/30-HKU ECIC.md

 For instance, I've been independently developing the system Wealth Management Rights Card for about a year and a half, which is a comprehensive membership system, including features like card purchase, renewal, and return etc. Activities like rights flash sales and group buying are included as well.

-Furthermore, We made various technological improvements to refine our marketing strategies.
+Furthermore, we made various technological improvements to refine our marketing strategies.
 For instance, we used AI to better allocate our marketing resources for precise targeting, and took risk control measures to spot and prevent fraud.
 Additionally, by tracking user behavior data, we could continuously evaluate the effectiveness of our campaigns.

 Now, our system has grown to over 200,000 users, generated significant profits, and seen remarkable improvements in new customer conversion rates and existing customer retention rates.
 Its success attracted media attention, with features in “China Fund News” in 2023, extremely boosting our brand visibility.